DataBiosphere/data-store/README.md

 pip install -r requirements-dev.txt
 ```

-### Install AWS and GCP CLI Tools
+#### AWS and GCP CLI Tools

 To interact with AWS and GCP from the command line, use the officially distributed CLI tools.

 The `aws` CLI tool can be installed via `pip install awscli` (or any other method covered in the
 [aws-cli repository Readme](https://github.com/aws/aws-cli#installation)).

 The `gcloud` CLI tool should be installed directly from Google Cloud.
-Their `gcloud`
+Use the [`gcloud`
+Downloads](https://cloud.google.com/sdk/downloads) page to download the latest version.
+Use the [`gcloud`
-[Quickstarts](https://cloud.google.com/sdk/docs/quickstarts/) page contains installation instructions for different
+Quickstarts](https://cloud.google.com/sdk/docs/quickstarts/) page for installation instructions for various
-operating systems, including Mac and Linux.
+operating systems.

-### Install Terraform
+#### Terraform

 [Terraform](https://www.terraform.io), a tool From Hasicorp, should also be [downloaded from
 terraform.io](https://www.terraform.io/downloads.html) and the binary moved somewhere on your `$PATH`.

+The data store requires that a specific version of Terraform be used.
+Check `common.mk` for the specific version
+of Terraform that should be installed.

-**NOTE:** The Dockerfile for the CI/CD test cluster, [`allspark.Dockerfile`](allspark.Dockerfile), also contains
+**NOTE:** The Dockerfile for the CI/CD test cluster, [`allspark.Dockerfile`](allspark.Dockerfile), contains
-commands that download and install a specific version terraform.
+a set of commands to download and install a specified version of Terraform.

+#### Other Utilities

+The data store makes use of a number of other command line utilities that should be present on your system (if they
+are not, `make` commands will fail):

+* `jq` - install via `apt-get install jq` or `brew install jq`
+* `sponge` - install via `apt-get install moreutils` or `brew install moreutils`
+* `envsubst` - install via `apt-get install gettext` or `brew install gettext && brew link gettext`

+See the file `common.mk` for more information.

 ### Configuration

+#### Configure Data Store

 The DSS is configured via environment variables.

 The file [`environment`](environment) sets default values for all variables used in the data store.
+The file
-To customize the values of these environment variables:
+[`environment.local`](environment.local) overrides default values with custom entries.
+To customize the
+configuration environment variables:

 1. Copy `environment.local.example` to `environment.local`
 1. Edit `environment.local` to add custom entries that override the default values in `environment`